Mark-McAdam/Udemy-sagemaker-ml-specialty/Section-4-Model-Performance-Evaluation/111-notes.md

 macro average is not a good indicator when there are skewed class distributions.
 If 99% iof the data is not fraud, .5% is not, and .5% us unknown - macro would still treat all classes as equal

+## Quiz

+#### Question 2:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is: TP=10, FN=5, TN=100, FP=20

+How many spams are there in the test data set?
+- 15

+Positive samples = TP + FN.
+You can find the spams in the test set by summing true positive and false negative.
+True positives are spams that were correctly classified.
+False-negative are spams that were misclassified as normal email.

+#### Question 3:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is: TP=10, FN=5, TN=100, FP=20

+What is the recall for this model?
+- 0.667 or .7 in the question

+[For formula, refer to the Model Performance Evaluation.pdf in the downloadable resources of this section]

+Recall or sensitivity
+Recall = TP/(TP+FN).
+The recall is the probability of detecting spam.
+It does not consider misclassification of normal email as spam.

+#### Question 4:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is: TP=10, FN=5, TN=100, FP=20

+What is the precision for this model?
+- 0.3333 or .3 in the question

+[For formula, refer to the Model Performance Evaluation.pdf in the downloadable resources of this section]

+Precision = TP/(TP+FP).
+With Precision, you can measure how many of the model predicted spams are really spams.
+Precision considers normal emails misclassified as spam.

+#### Question 5:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is TP=15, FN=0, TN=0, FP=120

+What is the Recall for this model?
+- 1.0

+[For formula, refer to the Model Performance Evaluation.pdf in the downloadable resources of this section]

+In this example, the model is classifying all emails as spam.
+So, this model classified spam correctly but also misclassified all normal emails as spam.
+Recall = TP/(TP+FN).
+The recall does not consider misclassification of normal email as spam.
+If the recall is high, you should also look at precision and F1-score.

+#### Question 6:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is TP=15, FN=0, TN=0, FP=120

+What is the F1-score for this model?
+- 0.2

+In this example, the model is classifying all emails as spam.
+So, this model classified spam correctly but misclassified all normal emails as spam.
+It is a good idea to check both Recall and Precision Or use the F1-score.
+F1 Score = 2 * recall * precision/(recall + precision)

+#### Question 7:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is TP=1, FN=14, TN=120, FP=0

+What is the Precision for this model?
+- 1.0

+[For formula, refer to the Model Performance Evaluation.pdf in the downloadable resources of this section]

+In this example, the model is classifying almost all emails as normal.
+It detected only one spam correctly, and all other emails were classified as normal.
+Precision is high because it did not misclassify any normal email as spam.
+Precision = TP/(TP+FP).
+When precision is very high, you should also look at the recall or F1-score.

+#### Question 8:
+In an email classifier, spam is considered positive, and normal email is negative.
+Model performance with test set is TP=1, FN=14, TN=120, FP=0

+What is the F1-score for this model?
+- .125 or 0.1 as the closer option given

+[For formula, refer to the Model Performance Evaluation.pdf in the downloadable resources of this section]